miafelic/EE551/README.md

-# Final Project EE551: TweeterBot
+# EE551 Final Project: TweeterBot

 We created a Twitter bot (@TweeterBot2021) by using Tweepy and OpenWeatherMap API